NeonSpork/weather_display/README.md

 Example:
 root[#][#][#][#].attrib['variableName']
 ```
+*PSA: THIS IS OUTDATED.
+EVERYTHING IS JSON NOW.*

 Make a cool case or something to make it look smooth for bonus points!
 Have fun!

 ## TODO
-* Maybe find a clever way to graphically display precipitation
+* Maybe find a clever way to graphically display precipitation - DONE!!!
+Precipitation is now displayed as a bar graph over the next 12 hours.